 For example, a book lift mechanism employed in libraries and museums brings books and other materials closer to hand-level, reducing the amount of bending employees have to do.
 Why not borrow the library’s idea for your own store?

-Only a select few retail or grocery stores provide their cashiers with chairs, but those that do need to consider if they’re the right chairs.
+Only certain retail or grocery stores provide their cashiers with chairs (Hello, ALDI), but those that do need to consider if they’re the right chairs.

-If a chair isn’t designed with ergonomics in mind, scanning items and cashing out customers might become more strenuous while sitting than while standing.
+If a chair isn’t designed with a cashier's ergonomics in mind, scanning items and ringing out customers might become more strenuous while sitting than while standing.
 A good ergonomic chair should have proper height adjustment for people of all sizes as well as proper lumbar support.

 Ergonomics isn’t just about the right accessories or equipment; there’s also a “best practices” component.